jalbarracinv/python-cbm-petscii-bbs/README.md

 # python-cbm-bbs-petscii
 Python Commodore BBS multi-client
+This is intended for commodore 64, c128 and most commodore compatible machines (as the new Commander X16 under development)

 This is a working Python 3.X script that will help you implement a Commodore Petscii BBS.